Who Are We

 Christina Sung Aie Choi, Ph.D.

-Christina’s dedication to supporting emotional growth and resilience and her commitment to making a positive impact on individuals' lives is inspiring.
-She carries many accomplishments including a Humanitarian Heart Award from Heartmath Institute.
-Her TV documentary on motherhood was awarded The Best Program Award from the Ministry of Gender Equity and Family and she was chosen as one of the three most influential women in Korea in 2012.
+Dr. Choi’s dedication to fostering emotional growth and resilience across individuals, families, and communities has earned wide recognition.
+Her honors include the Humanitarian Heart Award from the HeartMath Institute.
+Her television documentary on motherhood received the Best Program Award from the Ministry of Gender Equality and Family, and she was named one of the three most influential women in Korea in 2012.